Why is Espresso served with Sparkling water?

 Can you brew Espresso with sparkling water?

+No, there is no benefit of using sparkling water for brewing Espresso.
 As water is heated in the espresso machine, the gases and carbon dioxide present in sparkling water are expelled.
-Consequently, there is no difference between sparkling water and fresh water.

 Therefore, the use of expensive sparkling water in espresso machines doesn’t make any sense, since it is unlikely to have a significant impact on the flavor or quality of the coffee.